 Assisted Outpatient Treatment (AOT or Kendra’s Law) is legislation enacted by New York State that provides for either voluntary or court-ordered treatment for certain adult (over 18 years of age) individuals with a mental illness who, in view of their history of non-compliance with recommended treatment and present circumstances, are unlikely to survive safely in the community without supervision.
 Referrals may come from a variety of sources including treatment providers, family members, Probation Officers, courts or police, and each case is investigated to ensure the individual meets criteria.
 AOT assists with priority assignment to treatment, case management services or the ACT Team, and where applicable, to housing services.
 Information on eligibility criteria can be found on the NYSOMH website.
 For further information or to discuss a possible referral, please contact the AOT Coordinator at (845) 340-4110.

 Single Point of Access/Accountability (SPOA):

 SPOA ensures access for adults or children who are in need of care coordination or residential services.
 Services for children affected by emotional disturbances include case management, family support and residential services.
 Services for adults affected by mental illness include residential, case management and Assertive Community Treatment (ACT).
 SPOA services are designed to promote recovery and are personally tailored and responsive to individual needs and preferences.
-Link for adult and children’s SPOA application will be coming soon.
+Following are links to SPOA information and applications:

 Suicide Prevention, Education, Awareness & Knowledge (SPEAK):